uk-tre/website/docs/events/wg_workshops/2023-12-05-december-meeting/discussion-nhs-sde.md

 ## Raw notes

-- High level context of definitions -
+- High level context of definitions
 - 11 Regional SDEs across England + National NHSE SDE
 - Different types of SDEs
   - some curate only
   - some curate + have technical environment for analysis
 - NHS Research SDE Network - HDRI Gateway
 - Challenges in federation, working across multiple TRE
-- Direction of travel is that health data will exist in SDEs - policy will default to SDEs, but it ma
+- Direction of travel is that health data will exist in SDEs - policy will default to SDEs
 - Do you go for a fully federated set up?
 - Requires common set of standards
 - There's a long road ahead in terms of maturity, will likely have to temporarily settle for sub-optimal solutions as the situation evolves